-66. Method of Voting
+65. Method of Voting

-- (A) The directors can decide in advance of any general meeting that some or all of the resolutions to be put to the vote at a general meeting will be decided on a poll. - (B) A resolution put to the vote at any general meeting will be decided on a show of hands unless the directors have decided otherwise pursuant to paragraph (A) or unless a poll is demanded when, or before, the chairman of the meeting declares the result of the show of hands.
-Subject to the legislation, a poll can be demanded by:

-- (i) the chairman of the meeting; - (ii) at least five persons at the meeting who are entitled to vote; - (iii) one or more shareholders at the meeting who are entitled to vote (or their proxies) and who have between them at least ten per cent. of the total votes of all shareholders who have the right to vote at the meeting; or - (iv) one or more shareholders at the meeting who have shares which allow them to vote at the meeting (or their proxies) and on which the total amount which has been paid up is at least ten per cent. of the total sum paid up on all shares which give the right to vote at the meeting. - (C) The chairman of the meeting can also demand a poll before a resolution is put to the vote on a show of hands. - (D) A demand for a poll can be withdrawn if the chairman of the meeting agrees to this. - (E) If no poll is demanded or a demand for a poll is withdrawn, any declaration by the chairman of the meeting of the result of a vote on that resolution by a show of hands will stand as conclusive evidence of the result without proof of the number or proportion of the votes recorded for or against the resolution. - (F) The chairman of the meeting can decide the manner in which any poll or vote on a show of hands is conducted.
+- (A) The board can decide in advance of any general meeting that some or all of the resolutions to be put to the vote at a general meeting will be decided on a poll. - (B) A resolution put to the vote at a general meeting held partly by means of an electronic facility will be decided on a poll.
+The poll votes may be cast by such electronic means as the board may decide are appropriate.
+Any such poll will be treated as having been validly demanded at the time fixed for the holding of the meeting.
+Subject to this, a resolution put to the vote at any general meeting will be decided on a show of hands unless the board has decided otherwise pursuant to paragraph (A) or unless a poll is demanded when, or before, the chair of the meeting declares the result of the show of hands.
+Subject to the legislation, a poll can be demanded by: - (i) the chair of the meeting; - (ii) at least five persons at the meeting who are entitled to vote; - (iii) one or more shareholders at the meeting who are entitled to vote (or their proxies) and who have between them at least ten per cent. of the total votes of all shareholders who have the right to vote at the meeting; or - (iv) one or more shareholders at the meeting who have shares which allow them to vote at the meeting (or their proxies) and on which the total amount which has been paid up is at least ten per cent. of the total sum paid up on all shares which give the right to vote at the meeting. - (C) The chair of the meeting can also demand a poll before a resolution is put to the vote on a show of hands. - (D) A demand for a poll can be withdrawn if the chair of the meeting agrees to this. - (E) If no poll is demanded or a demand for a poll is withdrawn, any declaration by the chair of the meeting of the result of a vote on that resolution by a show of hands will stand as conclusive evidence of the result without proof of the number or proportion of the votes recorded for or against the resolution. - (F) The chair of the meeting can decide the manner in which any poll or vote on a show of hands is conducted.

-67. Procedure if Poll Demanded
+66. Procedure if Poll Demanded

-If a poll is demanded in the way allowed by these articles, the chairman of the meeting can decide when, where and how it will be taken.
+If a poll is demanded in the way allowed by these articles, the chair of the meeting can decide when, where and how it will be taken.
 The result will be treated as the decision of the meeting at which the poll was demanded, even if the poll is taken after the meeting.

-68. When Poll to be Taken
+67. When Poll to be Taken

-If a poll is demanded on a vote to elect the chairman of the meeting, or to adjourn a meeting, it must be taken immediately at the meeting.
-Any other poll demanded can either be taken immediately or within 30 days from the date it was demanded and at a time and place decided on by the chairman of the meeting.
+If a poll is demanded on a vote to elect the chair of the meeting, or to adjourn a meeting, it must be taken immediately at the meeting.
+Any other poll demanded can either be taken immediately or within 30 days from the date it was demanded and at a time and place decided on by the chair of the meeting.
 It is not necessary to give notice for a poll which is not taken immediately.

-69. Continuance of Other Business after Poll Demand
+68. Continuance of Other Business after Poll Demand

-A demand for a poll on a particular matter (other than on the election of the chairman of the meeting or on the adjournment of the meeting) will not stop a meeting from continuing to deal with other matters.
+A demand for a poll on a particular matter (other than on the election of the chair of the meeting or on the adjournment of the meeting) will not stop a meeting from continuing to deal with other matters.